karpawich/starparty/README.md

 ## what does the big button do?

 When you click the big & mysterious button, it should open up a new tab for each of the GitHub repos that you are celebrating in your star party!
 You can now star each repo one at a time, closing each tab as you cha-cha along.
-Make sure to be logged in first!
+Make sure to be logged in first, or else you'll have to refresh every new tab that opens to login after.

 ## how do I host my own star party?